wenzel-lab/syringe-pumps-and-controller/README.md

 ## License

-[CC BY‑SA 4.0](LICENSE) by Tomás Astudillo, Matías Hurtado, Tobias Wenzel, and the [original design team](https://www.mass-spec.ru/projects/diy/syringe_pump/eng/).
+[CC BY‑SA 4.0](LICENSE) by Tomás Astudillo, Matías Hurtado, Pierre Padilla-Huamantinco, Tobias Wenzel, and the [original design team](https://www.mass-spec.ru/projects/diy/syringe_pump/eng/).
 This project is Open Source Hardware - please acknowledge us when using the hardware or sharing modifications.